stdevPavelmc/mailad/Features.md

 [Return to index](Features.md#mailad-features-explained)

-## Optional encryption for LDAP communications
+## Optional Encryption For LDAP Communications

 By default the MailAD provision script will use plain text LDAP communications, but you can switch to secure (encrypted) communications if you like.
 The instructions are different based on the Active Directory software you are using.
 Let's see them: